NeuroTechX/ntx_slack_archive/eegdata.md

  >:thumbsup: fred-simard you are probably right, but it would be neat to test empirically. some reasons that could be suboptimal: minimal coverage of visual cortex, redundant information along the midline, midline referencing subtracts out midline activity,  cortical folds distort direction of the signal, differences in redundancy of signal by region..

+7/22/2017 1:26 AM

+ **andyh616** :

+ >also, info coming from subcortical structures is likely not distributed uniformly